Ena Dubnoff: Architectural work

 After graduating from USC, Dubnoff collaborated with the office of Buff, Straub and Hensman to design a residence for her parents.
 The residence was widely published and received several awards.
 It is included in the 2004 book on Buff & Hensman edited by James Steele; according to the description, it was finished in 1961.

 She spent two years on the office of William Pereira and Associates, working on many projects including the Master Plan for the Irvine Ranch, the Master Plan for Catalina Island, and Los Angeles County Museum of Art.
 In addition, she worked for A. Quincy Jones, and in the New York office of Skidmore, Owings & Merrill.

 After Dubnoff received her architectural license, she designed the main building for the Dubnoff School in association with former classmates who founded the firm Flores, Gelman and Greenberg in 1965.

-Dubnoff collaborated with Dolores Hayden forming the firm of Dubnoff and Hayden in 1984 to design Willowbrook Green, and affordable housing and Child Care project in the Willowbrook area of Los Angeles.
+Dubnoff collaborated with Dolores Hayden forming the firm of Dubnoff and Hayden in 1984 to design Willowbrook Green, an affordable housing and Child Care project in the Willowbrook area of Los Angeles.
 She later formed ONE Company Architecture (later renamed Ena Dubnoff Architects) when Dolores Hayden withdrew to pursue her teaching career.
 Dubnoff became a founding member of the four-women collaborative named O.N.E.Company, formed in 1991 for the purpose of developing affordable housing.
 Later, a spin-off non-profit organization named W.O.R.K.S, Women Organizing Resources, Knowledge, and Services was formed to partner with O.N.E.
 Company.
 Ena Dubnoff's Architectural practice continued to design projects for non-profit social service agencies and for developers of housing for low-income families.
 Dubnoff's design work, particularly earlier in her career and as embodied in the Dubnoff Center, is considered exemplary of mid-century Modernism.
 In addition to her work in architecture, Dubnoff was the co-founder of Westend Printmakers studio in Santa Monica.

 She is currently engaged in a second career in woodturning.
 Her work is being recognized and shown nationally in juried exhibitions and in galleries and shops.